-Covid-19 update: Recovery rate reaches 97.6% in Saudi Arabia | DH Latest News, Latest News, Gulf , Saudi Arabia, Covid death, coronavirus pandemic, Covid-19 Update
+Covid-19 Update: Recovery rate reaches 97.6% in Saudi Arabia | DH Latest News, Latest News, Gulf , Saudi Arabia, Covid death, coronavirus pandemic, Covid-19 Update

-The recovery rate has reached 97.6% in Saudi Arabia.
-The fatality rate is unchanged at 1.7%.
-This was announced by the Ministry of Health in the country.
+The recovery rate has reached at 97.6% in Saudi Arabia.
+The fatality rate is at 1.7%.
+This was updated by the Ministry of Health in the country.

-Meanwhile, 369 new coronavirus cases along with 306 new recoveries and 5 new deaths were reported in the country in the last 24 hours.
-Of the new cases, 173 were recorded in Riyadh, 85 in the Eastern Province, 48 in Makkah, 11 in Asir, 5 in Madinah, 4 in Jazan and 4 in Najran.
+Meanwhile, 307 new coronavirus cases along with 356 new recoveries and 4 new deaths were reported in Saudi Arabia in the last 24 hours.
+Of the new cases, 161 were recorded in Riyadh, 72 in the Eastern Province, 46 in Makkah, 10 in Hail, 5 in Madinah, 5 in Asir, 4 in Jazan and 4 in Najran.

+The overall infection tally has reached at 372,410 in the country.
+The total number of recoveries in the Kingdom has increased to 363,303.
+The death toll has reached to 6,428.

 Post Your Comments